jgreathouse9/CodingRGSU2025S/index.md

 ## D. Course Prerequisites:

 There are no prerequisites, and we do not assume any prior background in computer programming or statistics.
-Students should, however, have installed R and R Studio, and worked through a basic tutorial on R Studio.
+Students should, however, have installed R and [R Studio](https://youtu.be/YrEe2TLr3MI?si=BPFtIHs4R9y9Jp8w).

 # II.
 Assessment of Student Performance & Proficiency